elliotbonneville/elliotbonneville.github.io/about.md

 - [Facebook](https://facebook.com/elliotbnvl)
 - [LinkedIn](https://linkedin.com/in/elliotbonneville)

+You can also reach me via email: elliot.bonneville@gmail.com

 P.S. _Why_ Coding Panther?
 Well... a panther is a cat.
 A big, black cat.
 Elliot loves cats, and the color black, so it kind of seemed like an obvious choice.

 P.P.S. ...and all the other cool domains were taken.